ARM-software/acle/main/acle.md

 * Changes and fixes for [Function Multi Versioning](#function-multi-versioning):
   * Changed the mangling rules [Name mangling](#name-mangling), such that feature names are appended in lexicographic order, not in priority order.
+  * Mangled names contain a unique set of features (no duplicates).
   * Added [MOPS](#memcpy-family-of-operations-intrinsics---mops).
   * Align priorities to account for feature dependencies.
   * Introduce alternative names (aliases) `rdma` for `rdm`.